 Miradouro de São Pedro de Alcântara, Botanical Gardens of Lisbon, Embaixada Shopping situated in the Ribeiro da Cunha Palace.

 Heading further up and away from Baixa and the riverfront, you will find the most expensive piece of real estate in Lisbon, that of Avenida Liberdade.
 This very posh tree-lined avenue houses various designer boutiques, restaurants and hotels.

-A bit further along this beautiful avenue with it’s gorgeous traditional calcadas (traditional patterned Portuguese pavements), you will start to notice less and less tourists.
+Heading further down this beautiful avenue with it’s gorgeous traditional calcadas (traditional patterned Portuguese pavements), you will start to notice less and less tourists.
 For some reason, despite this being one of my favourite avenues in Lisbon, it still feels far less crowded than other areas and has a certain peace and calmness to it.
 Perhaps owing the gorgeous greenery and the general vibe you get just lazily strolling down the avenue.

 The oldest and most historic part of Lisbon is that of Alfama and its neighbours Castelo & Sé.

-Located around the São Jorge castle, the area of Castelo, and further downhill closer to the Sé Cathedral, a well known landmark of Lisbon and Portugal, the area of Sé are both unique and stunning in their own ways too and together with Alfama add a uniquely different narrative to the rest of Lisbon.
+Located around the São Jorge castle, the area of Castelo and further downhill closer to the Sé Cathedral, the area of Sé are both unique and stunning in their own ways too and together with Alfama add a uniquely different narrative to the rest of Lisbon.